cloudflare/cloudflare-docs/content/r2/platform/pricing.md

 # Pricing

-R2 charges based on the total volume of data stored, along with two classes of operations on that data – [Class A operations](#class-a-operations), which are more expensive and tend to mutate state, and [Class B operations](#class-b-operations) which tend to read existing state.
+R2 charges based on the total volume of data stored, along with two classes of operations on that data:

+ 1. [Class A operations](#class-a-operations) which are more expensive and tend to mutate state.
+ 2. [Class B operations](#class-b-operations) which tend to read existing state.

  There are no charges for egress bandwidth.

 All included usage is on a monthly basis.